rhwhite/numeric_old_2022/docs/gradsyllabus20.rst

 Optional Laboratories
 ---------------------

-Choose one of the following concentrations or talk to your instructors about a combination of your choosing.
+Choose one of the following concentration.
 Time scale two and a half weeks.

 ODE’s and FFT’s
 ~~~~~~~~~~~~~~~